vdaas/vald/docs/api/status.md

 # Response Status Code

-This page describes each status code from API response.
+This page describes each status code from the API response.

 ## Status Codes

 This table shows the main status code and its name using Vald.
-Below sections describes the meaning of each code and the reason why API returns.
+The sections below describe the meaning of each code and why API returns.

 | code | name                                      |
 | :--: | :---------------------------------------- |